cjuniorfox/juniorfox-site/app/articles/create-multi-boot-disk-hard-way.md

 other-langs : [{"lang":"en","article":"old-ipad-as-a-second-screen"}]
 ---

-There's a plenty of multi-boot disk solutions around like Ventoy or multi-boot, but why do not do the thing at the hard way?
+There's a plenty of multi-boot disk solutions around like Ventoy or multi-boot, but why make our lives easier if we can do things hard way?
+And that's the idea of this article.
+Let's create a multi-boot disk using **GRUB** for **Linux** and **Windows** instalaller doing all steps manually.